 "FiscalNote gives us a snapshot of our key priorities that we didn’t have with past legislative tools."Justin Wiley, Vice President of Government Relations

 The Code Council tracks policies and proposed legislation relating to building codes, community resiliency and safety, and regulatory processes.

 “We follow issues affecting the built environment at all levels and ensure governments have the tools and resources needed to employ new methodologies for resilient design and construction,” Wiley says.
 “We work with FEMA and state and local governments to provide tools and resources for effective implementation and enforcement of building codes and standards.”

-With more than 64,000 members and 377 chapters worldwide, the ICC is a member focused association.
-A core strength of the nonprofit is its membership who are, largely, state and local government employees who work in various aspects of the built environment.
-The ICC staff depend on keeping their members informed on pertinent issues in state capitals and Washington, D.C., so that the membership’s voices can be useful in shaping public policies.
+With more than 64,000 members and 377 chapters worldwide, the ICC is a member-focused association.
+A core strength of the nonprofit is its members who are, largely, state and local government employees who work in various aspects of the built environment.
+The ICC staff depend on keeping their members informed on pertinent issues in state capitals and Washington, D.C. so that the membership’s voices can be useful in shaping public policies.

 “We keep our finger on our members’ pulse and set legislative and regulatory priorities based on their needs.
 We analyze opportunities through the lens of our governmental members and stakeholders,” Wiley says.

 “From a managerial perspective, [FiscalNote] has been transformative.
 It helps us identify key issue movements across a region, proactively address them as an organization, and document our efforts."Justin Wiley, Vice President of Government Relations

 International Code Council